cbrnr/mnelab/README.md

 ![](https://raw.githubusercontent.com/cbrnr/mnelab/main/mnelab.png)

 ### Changelog
-Check out the [changelog](https://github.com/cbrnr/mnelab/blob/main/CHANGELOG.md) to learn what we added, changed or fixed in the latest release.
+Check out the [changelog](https://github.com/cbrnr/mnelab/blob/main/CHANGELOG.md) to learn what we added, changed, or fixed in the latest release.

 ### Dependencies
 MNELAB requires Python >= 3.8 and the following packages: